jcreamer898/universal-apps-lessons-from-the-trenches/slides/content/index.md

 ### Lessons learned

+* Take it slow, Rome wasn't built in a day
 * It's hard
 * BUT fun and totes worth it

----

-### Lessons learned

-* Take it slow

-???

-Rome wasn't built in a day

 ---